-- identify the alternative means to carry out the project. - develop criteria to determine the technical and economic feasibility of the alternative means; and, - o identify those alternative means that are technically and economically feasible, describing each alternative means in sufficient detail. - identify the effects of each alternative means.
+- Identify the alternative means to carry out the project. - Develop criteria to determine the technical and economic feasibility of the alternative means; and, - Identify those alternative means that are technically and economically feasible, describing each alternative means in sufficient detail. - Identify the effects of each alternative means. - Identify those elements of each alternative means that could produce effects in sufficient detail to allow a comparison with the effects of the project; and - The effects referred to above include both environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests.

-- identify those elements of each alternative means that could produce effects in sufficient detail to allow a comparison with the effects of the project; and - the effects referred to above include both environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests. - · identify the preferred means. - identify the preferred means based on the relative consideration of effects; and of technical and economic feasibility; and - determine criteria to examine the effects of each remaining alternative means to identify the preferred means.
+- Identify the preferred means. - Identify the preferred means based on the relative consideration of effects; and of technical and economic feasibility; and - Determine criteria to examine the effects of each remaining alternative means to identify the preferred means.